Baryogenesis from the weak scale to the grand unification scale

-respectively, where $m_*$ is the equilibrium neutrino mass,
+respectively, where $m_*$ is the equilibrium neutrino mass:

-The ratio $\mt/m_* = \Gamma_D(z=\infty)/H(z=1) \equiv K$ has previously been introduced in GUT baryogenesis \cite{Kolb:1979qa}.
-In the weak washout regime $\kappa_\text{f}(\mt)$ strongly depends on the initial conditions (thermal vs zero initial abundance) and on the rate for $\Delta L = 1$ scattering processes (hatched area in Fig.~\ref{fig:bounds}).
-On the contrary, in the strong washout regime the efficiency factor is universal, with an uncertainty of about 50\%,
+The ratio $\mt/m_* = \Gamma_D(z=\infty)/H(z=1) \equiv K$ was previously introduced in GUT baryogenesis \cite{Kolb:1979qa}.
+In the weak-washout regime $\kappa_\text{f}(\mt)$ strongly depends on the initial conditions (thermal versus zero initial abundance) and on the rate for $\Delta L = 1$ scattering processes (the hatched area in Fig.~\ref{fig:bounds}).
+On the contrary, in the strong-washout regime the efficiency factor is universal, with an uncertainty of about 50\%:

-Moreover, the dependence of the final \BL~asymmetry on some other initial \BL~asymmetry, independent of leptogenesis, is significantly suppressed in the strong washout regime.
-It is very remarkable that the neutrino mass range indicated by solar and atmospheric neutrinos lies inside the strong washout regime where the generated \BL~asymmetry is essentially determined by decays and inverse decays and therefore largely independent of initial conditions and theoretical uncertainties.
+Moreover, the dependence of the final $B-L$ asymmetry on some other initial $B-L$ asymmetry, independent of leptogenesis, is significantly suppressed in the strong-washout regime.
+It is noteworthy that the neutrino mass range indicated by solar and atmospheric neutrinos lies inside the strong-washout regime where the generated $B-L$ asymmetry is essentially determined by decays and inverse decays and therefore largely independent of initial conditions and theoretical uncertainties.